buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcCoordinateOperation.md

 >    -	_IfcProjectedCRS_, for defined easting, northing and orthogonal height
 >    -	_IfcGeographicCRS_, for defined latitude, longitude and ellipsoidal height

-> NOTE  In IFC, the _IfcProjectedCRS_ can also be used to represent a compound CRS.
+> NOTE  In IFC, _IfcProjectedCRS_ shall be used to represent a compound CRS.
 See _IfcProjectedCRS_ for further details.

 { .extDef}
 > NOTE  Definition from OpenGIS Abstract Specification, Topic 2: